 S. Paul Mazza III — President

 S. Paul Mazza III was appointed President of South Hills School of Business & Technology in the fall of 2015.
-The son of the founders of South Hills, S. Paul Jr. and Maralyn J. Mazza, Paul Mazza III has been actively involved in the school since very early in its 46-year history.
+The son of the founders of South Hills, S. Paul Jr. and Maralyn J. Mazza, Paul Mazza III has been actively involved in the school since it was founded in 1970.

-The faculty, staff and students who have worked for and attended South Hills over the past 36 years have all benefited from Paul Mazza III’s contributions to the school, as have the many institutions that hire the school’s graduates.
+The faculty, staff and students who have worked for and attended South Hills have all benefited from Paul Mazza III’s contributions to the school, as have the many institutions that hire the school’s graduates.

 The involvement of Paul Mazza III with the South Hills Secretarial School dates back to the early 1980’s, when he developed the first computerized administration system for the school.